 A rich black velvet color, coffee and vanilla notes on the nose with a rich creamy chocolate flavor and smooth mouth feel.

 Style: Milk / Sweet Stout

-A rich and intense dark Belgian ale.
-It is brewed with a subtle blend of specialty malts, which give the ale an extremely dark color and a chewy, malty complex character.
-The quadruple combines a clean dryness with a warm full bodied mouth feel and essences of fruit
+A rich dark Belgian ale with a subtle blend of malts, A clean dryness with full-bodied mouth feel and essences of fruit.